Killdeer, Saskatchewan

-Killdeer is an unincorporated community in Rural Municipality of Old Post No. 43, Saskatchewan, Canada.
+Killdeer is an unincorporated community in the Rural Municipality of Old Post No. 43, Saskatchewan, Canada.
 The locality is located near the intersection of Highway 2 and Highway 18 about 270 km southwest of Regina and 13 km north of the Canada–United States border.

 Geography

-Killdeer is located on the southern slopes of Wood Mountain Hills and just east of the Rock Creek Badlands.
-These badlands are also known as the Killdeer Badlands.
+Killdeer is located on the southern slopes of Wood Mountain Hills and just east of the Killdeer Badlands, which are also known as the Rock Creek Badlands.